New Super Mario Bros. U: Pre-release

 Various media outlets tried the demo at E3 2011.
-GameSpot commented about the demo, stating that it was a fun experience, but the indistinguishable graphics from the Wii entry didn’t make the demo feel like a good showcase of Wii U capabilities.
+GameSpot commented about the demo, stating that it was a fun experience, but the indistinguishable graphics from the Wii entry did not make the demo feel like a good showcase of Wii U capabilities.
 IGN stated that, different from other demos from the event, this demo felt "suspiciously well-choreographed and complete-feeling."
 In E3 2012, Nintendojo commented that the graphics had been improved since the past E3 showcase and that the new abilities added an extra layer of depth to the gameplay.
-Eurogamer highlighted that the game wasn’t a technical workout for the Wii U, but it was sure to deliver artistic charm and essential playability.
-The Guardian stated that the game didn’t push the Wii U graphics, but the gamepad gameplay left you "satisfyingly God-like."
+Eurogamer highlighted that the game was not a technical workout for the Wii U, but it was sure to deliver artistic charm and essential playability.
+The Guardian stated that the game did not push the Wii U graphics, but the gamepad gameplay left you "satisfyingly God-like."